elastic/otel-export-trace-action/README.md

     needs: [build] # must run when all jobs are complete
     steps:
       - name: Export Workflow Trace
-        uses: inception-health/otel-export-trace-action@latest
+        uses: elastic/otel-export-trace-action@latest
         with:
-          otlpEndpoint: grpc://api.honeycomb.io:443/
+          otlpEndpoint: ${{ secrets.OTLP_ENDPOINT }}
           otlpHeaders: ${{ secrets.OTLP_HEADERS }}
           githubToken: ${{ secrets.GITHUB_TOKEN }}
 ```

 ### With Junit Tracing

-Combined with [OpenTelemetry Upload Trace Artifact](https://github.com/marketplace/actions/opentelemetry-upload-trace-artifact) this action will Download the OTLP Trace Log Artifact uploaded from the Workflow Run and export it.
+Combined with [OpenTelemetry Upload Trace Artifact](https://github.com/elastic/otel-upload-test-artifact-action) this action will Download the OTLP Trace Log Artifact uploaded from the Workflow Run and export it.

 _pr-workflow.yml_